malayjoshi13/TalkingHand/README.md

 ```

 Doing this will split 4000 images of each label into 80:20 ratio for training and validation purposes and will save in predefined manner inside folder named ```dataset_final``` which we will directly use during training.

+e) This is how one of the collected images corresponding to label "2" looks like:-

 <br><br>

 ### 2.4) Training